jrladd/CIS241/slides/regression.md

 ## The scikit-learn modeling workflow

 1. Choose your model
+2. Choose predictor and target variables, test for validity
-2. Split the data into train and test portions
+3. Split the data into train and test portions
-3. Fit the model to your training data
+4. Fit the model to your training data
-4. Summarize or predict based on the model
+5. Summarize or predict based on the model
-5. Validate and assess the model
+6. Validate and assess the model

 Full scikit-learn documentation [here](https://scikit-learn.org/stable/index.html)